f0enix/motioncam/README.md

 # About

 Motion Cam is a camera application for Android that replaces the entire camera pipeline.
-It consumes RAW images and uses computational photography to combine them to reduce noise.
+It consumes RAW images and uses computational photography to combine multiple images to reduce noise.

 You can install it from the [Play Store](https://play.google.com/store/apps/details?id=com.motioncam)